-The amazing temple tank at Thiruvarur Shiva temple, location of the famous Tyagaraja Swamy deity which was brought from Indraloka by King Muchukunda.
-I have never seen a temple tank as large and beautiful as the one in Thiruvarur.
+This is the amazing temple tank of the ancient Shiva Temple at Thiruvarur, location of the famous Tyagaraja Swamy deity which was brought from Indraloka by King Muchukunda.
+I have never seen a temple tank as large and beautiful as the one at Thiruvarur.
 Even though it is off the usual path of travel, anytime I go South I make an effort to visit this temple.

 This temple is equal to 1,000 Taj Mahals, but practically no one has even heard of it or visited it.
 This temple spans 30 acres, and is perhaps the only temple where the temple tank is equal size to the temple.